0x24a/WarpPlusKeyGenerator-NG/README.md

 Generates keys with 1.92EB quota by default.

 > [!CAUTION]
-> The generator will not work properly because Cloudflare has concluded its referral program.
-To get the WARP+ experience, click [here](https://github.com/0x24a/WarpPlusKeyGenerator-NG/issues/11) to join the Zero Trust Teams we've created.
+> ~~The generator will not work properly because Cloudflare has concluded its referral program.
+To get the WARP+ experience, click [here](https://github.com/0x24a/WarpPlusKeyGenerator-NG/issues/11) to join the Zero Trust Teams we've created.~~
+> Sorry but this project is temporarily paused.
+[See details](https://github.com/0x24a/WarpPlusKeyGenerator-NG/issues/9#issuecomment-2708741001)

 ## Preview
 ![preview](preview.png)